 ONEOK Field, 201 N. Elgin Ave.

 Downtown’s minor league baseball stadium, where the Tulsa Drillers play every spring and summer, is also home to the city’s revived professional soccer team, the Tulsa Roughnecks FC.
 The park’s designers definitely had families in mind when they created the space—two expansive lawn areas mean your kids don’t have to worry about sitting still, and there’s also a playground and a splash pad for half times and seventh-inning stretches.
-Keep an eye on the events calendar for special activities as well.
+Keep an eye on the events calendar for special family activities as well.

 Guthrie Green, 111 E. Mathew B. Brady St.